-The Scottish referendum was an emotional time for many passionate Scots, no matter which side of the debate they were on.
+The Scottish referendum was an emotional time for many passionate and political Scots, no matter which side of the debate they were on.
 By the time Digital Willow was called in to help, the situation had reached a crisis point for the Better Together campaigners.
 It was clear to us that a less political, more personalised message was needed to reflect the opinions of Scots living close to the borders and those sharing family, friends and fond memories with their peers in the UK.

 Digital Willow approach

 Using a patchwork of real stories from interviews, we pieced together an elaborate campaign explaining how leaving the UK would affect lives and families.
 The stories were real perspectives and reflections from the Scottish people.
 We edited and collated these for sharing on Facebook, Twitter, YouTube and Instagram.
 Backed with a paid media spend, these tales, coloured with poetry, videos, images portrayed powerful realities of how people felt about the potential divorce from the UK.